What is a CRM system? Good question. A Customer Relationship Management (CRM) system handles your data.

 So, let’s go and delve into the benefits to find out why they’re valuable to your building products business and your overall construction marketing.

-1. A High-quality CRM Provides Efficiency
+step 1.
+A High-quality CRM Provides Efficiency

 A CRM system initially can be time consuming when adding data and records.